 In the summer of 2020, Hamamatsu was officially designated as a “Startup Ecosystem Global Consortium”.
 As a regional cluster of craftsmanship companies unmatched throughout the world, Hamamatsu is the business base for startup firms ranking it as Japan’s Silicon Valley that will achieve even further growth.

-The main machine itself is of course from Japan but everything from feeders to nozzles are Made in Japan.
 Paying extreme attention to details is Yamaha-ism or namely the Yamaha way of doing things.
 Yamaha knows that the quality of the fine parts is what affects the overall machine, the overall production line and the final product that goes to the customer.
 That is all the more reason to be fussy about quality when making products.